Transport in Mali: Ports and waterways

 Mali has no seaports because it is landlocked, but Koulikoro on the Niger River near Bamako, serves as a principal river port.
 Traditionally, Abidjan in Côte d’Ivoire has been Mali's main seaport, handling as much as 70 percent of Mali's trade (except for gold exports).
 Mali's export trade suffered when turbulence in Côte d’Ivoire in the early 2000s interrupted that trade route.

 Mali has 1,815 kilometers of inland waterways, principally the Niger River, some portions of which are navigable for medium and large shipping during the rainy season (June/July–November/December) in years of normal rainfall.
 Parts of the Senegal River also are navigable, providing year-round access to the Atlantic from Kayes to St. Louis in Senegal.

 Aviation

 In 2007 Mali reportedly had 29 airports, 8 of which had paved runways.
 The main airport is Senou International Airport in Bamako, which offers flights to neighboring countries and to Europe.
 As part of infrastructure improvements in 2002, the runway at Bamako was extended, and new airstrips were built in previously isolated areas of the west—Kayes, Mopti, and Sikasso.
-Intercontinental services from Bamako are provided by Air France and a Belgian airline, among others.
+Intercontinental services from Bamako are provided by Air France to Paris and Turkish Airlines to Istanbul as of 2025.